-Right to information and information privacy
+Right to information

-Our website makes it easy to access information about the department, our services, finances, policies, registers and lists, as well as information released through Right to Information (RTI) requests
+Our website makes it easy to access information about the department, our services, finances, policies, registers and lists, as well as information released through RTI applications

 You can check to see if the information is already available through our:

-- Publication scheme: Information about the department, our services, finances, priorities, decisions, policies, lists and registers.
+- Publication scheme - Information about the department, our services, finances, priorities, decisions, policies, lists and registers.

 - The Queensland Cabinet and Ministerial Directory: